Modular invariance groups and defect McKay-Thompson series: TDLs from monstralizers

-in order that (\ref*{eq:tdls:j}) be modular-invariant.
+We then say that $\mc A$ and $\mc B$ form a monstralizer pair at the level of VOAs.
+Next, we seek out a (modular invariant) RCFT, which we call the monstralizing RCFT, whose chiral algebra is $\mc A$.
+By modular invariance of Klein's $j$ invariant, the antichiral algebra $\bar{\mc A}'$ of the RCFT must share modular data with $\mc B$:

+and we demand that, upon matching $\mc A \otimes \mc B$ primaries in $\vn$ with $\mc A \otimes \bar{\mc A}'$ primaries in the monstralizing RCFT, the multiplicities $N_{i j}$ are the same.
 A variety of monstralizer pairs of VOAs are cataloged in \cite{bae_conformal_2021}.
-In each of those examples one of the CFTs is an RCFT, in fact a finite sum of minimal models.
+In each of those examples the monstralizing RCFT is a finite sum of minimal models.